dapetcu21/roots-cache-manifest/README.md

 ### Options

 ##### manifest
-The path to your input cache.manifest or a [minimatch](https://github.com/isaacs/minimatch)-compatible string matching one or more files to be compiled.
+The path to your input `manifest.appcache` or a [minimatch](https://github.com/isaacs/minimatch)-compatible string matching one or more files to be compiled.
 This is mandatory.

 ##### matchopts
 Options for [minimatch](https://github.com/isaacs/minimatch).
 By default, `matchBase` and `nonull` are enabled.

 ##### timestamp
 Adds a comment with the current timestamp (so the appcache will be refreshed on each compile).
-Defaults to true.
+Defaults to `true`.

 ### License & Contributing